• Skip to primary navigation

 • What can I use instead of cashews?
 To make the soup nut free you can use a 15oz can of white beans instead of cashews.

 • Can I use coconut milk instead of cashews?
 You could but I do not recommend.
-Coconut milk has a certain flavor and you really want something neutral here that won’t overpower the delicate flavor of the leeks and potatoes.
+Coconut milk has a certain flavor and you really want something neutral here that won’t overpower the delicate flavor of the leeks.

-• Can you freeze the leftovers?
-Absolutely yes, store the leftover soup in freezer proof glass containers for up to 3 months.
-Remember to thaw it out before reheating.
-It also keeps well in the fridge for 3-4 days but let’s not kid ourselves tough, there won’t be any leftovers.
+• Can you freeze the leftovers ?
+Absolutely yes you can.
+Store any leftover soup in freezer proof containers for up to 3 months.
+Remember to thaw it out in the fridge before reheating on the stovetop or microwave oven.
+The soup also keeps well in the fridge for 4-5 days, but let’s not kid ourselves though, there won’t be any leftovers.

 Potato Leek Soup Vegan Recipe